 All visitors at Jennings Ferry Park are required to pay a fee in order to use the boat ramp.
 Please be prepared to show your hard copy pass or digital pass on your mobile device.

 Print out or download the pass on your mobile device in advance of your visit.
-Connectivity may be limited, and the pass must always be available to show when visiting Jennings Ferry Park.
+Connectivity may be limited, and the pass must always be available to show when visiting Belmont Park.

 Operators of motorcycles and open-top vehicles must carry this pass on their person.
 Passes should not be left on an unattended motorcycle.

-Visitors may trade a paper Annual Pass for the plastic hang tag to be used in a private vehicle.
-Please visit the gatehouse/resource office/ or talk to a park ranger during your visit for details
+Visitors MUST redeem the receipt of an online Annual Pass for the permanent plastic hang tag to be used in a private vehicle within 14 days after the purchase date.
+Please visit the gatehouse/resource office/ or talk to a park ranger during your visit for details.

 Passes are non-transferrable, non-refundable, not replaceable if lost or stolen, and are void if altered or reproduced